vabe44/01_facebook_like/README.md

 # Exercise
 ## Section 2, Lecture 27
+### The Complete Angular Course: Beginner to Advanced

 ## Background
 Imagine you're working at Facebook and your job is to implement the "Like" functionality.